faraz2022skipq/AWS-Cloud-Journey/README.md

 I have created a GitHub repository that contains all the projects that I worked on and would like to share it with you all!

 The projects are in the form of Sprints.
 Each Sprint is an extension of the previous sprint.
-This is a journey of making an web health crawler and deploying it into a pipeline.
+This is a journey of making a web health crawler and deploying it into a pipeline.
 Each sprint is a milestone in the whole journey.

 I hope you can take something out of it !!!